pjungwir/aggs_for_arrays/README.md

 Assume you have two tables:

-    CREATE TABLE measurements (
+    CREATE TABLE samples (
       id INTEGER PRIMARY KEY,
-      group_id INTEGER NOT NULL,
+      measurement_id INTEGER NOT NULL,
       value FLOAT NOT NULL
     );

-    CREATE TABLE measurement_groups {
+    CREATE TABLE sample_groups {
       id INTEGER PRIMARY KEY,
+      measurement_id INTEGER NOT NULL,
       values FLOAT[] NOT NULL
     };

-These tables store the same information, but `measurements` stores each measurement in a separate row, and `measurement_groups` stores a whole group in just one row.
+These tables store the same information, but `samples` stores each sample in a separate row, and `sample_groups` stores a whole group in just one row.

 You can run `bench.sh` to test the performance of various approaches: